WilliamNyamu/Alx_DjangoLearnLab/django_blog/blog/README.md

         - Tested and worked
 ✅ Successfully tested Auth by registering Waridi and Login her in using the same auth credentials

+Profile Management
+- Added the LOGIN_URL = "/blogs/profile/" to show the page that unauthenticated users will be directed to if they try to access a @login_required pages
+-